woodxiang/supreium-headless-gl/README.md

 //Write output as a PPM formatted image var pixels = new Uint8Array(width * height * 4)
 gl.readPixels(0, 0, width, height, gl.RGBA, gl.UNSIGNED_BYTE, pixels)
-process.stdout.write(["P3\n# gl.ppm\n", width, " ", height, "\n255\n"].join(""))
+process.stdout.write(['P3\n# gl.ppm\n', width, " ", height, '\n255\n'].join(''))
 for(var i=0; i<pixels.length; i += 4) {
   for(var j=0; j<3; ++j) {
-    process.stdout.write(pixels[i + j] + " ")
+    process.stdout.write(pixels[i + j] + ' ')
   }
 }
 ```

 ## Install
-Because `headless-gl` uses native code, it is a bit more involved to set up than a typical JavaScript npm module.
+Because `gl` uses native code, it is a bit more involved to set up than a typical JavaScript npm module.
 Before you can use it, you will need to ensure that your system has the correct dependencies installed.

 ### System dependencies
+For general information on building native modules, see the [`node-gyp`](https://github.com/nodejs/node-gyp) documentation.
+System specific build instructions are as follows:

 #### Mac OS X